Free 2-Day TEFL Training

-There are few ways to teach abroad and get paid.
-The type of school or learning institution that you work in will determine the salary that you receive, as will the country in which you teach and the qualifications that you hold.
+Here are just a few ways to teach abroad and get paid.
+Three things will determine your salary: the country you work in, the type of school or learning institution you work in, and the qualifications you hold.

-To teach abroad and get paid, you will most often need a TEFL certification at the very least.
-As mentioned above, many international schools will also require that you have a degree.
+To teach abroad and get paid, you will almost always need a TEFL certification at the very least.
+Besides this, many international English language schools will also require that you have a degree – in any subject!

-If you’re looking for a teach abroad job, it’s sometimes easier to go through teach English abroad programs.
+One option for finding a job teaching English abroad is to go through a teach English abroad program.